Man who died a day after first Covid-19 jab suffered from heart attack, death not linked to vaccine: MOH

-SINGAPORE - The death of a 57-year-old man the day after he took his first Covid-19 jab on March 5 was from a heart attack, and was not linked to the vaccine, the Ministry of Health (MOH) said on Monday (May 24).
+SINGAPORE - The death of a 57-year-old man the day after he took his first Covid-19 jab on March 5 was due to a heart attack, and was not linked to the vaccine, the Ministry of Health (MOH) said on Monday (May 24).

 He had received his first dose of the Pfizer-BioNTech vaccine on March 5.